Identify your best candidates at speed

-Good question!
-We welcome developers from all over the world to join our fast growing community.
+We welcome developers from all over the world to join our fast growing community (26,000 and growing).
 As you might have gathered we are trying to change the way software engineers are hired.

 There are a number of reasons you should join

-- You can earn a secondary income doing code reviews in your spare time.
-We pay £25 per 30 minute review peer review and £10 per express code challenge review.
+- You can earn a secondary income assessing code challenge solutions in your spare time.
+We pay £25 per 30 minute review peer review

 - You can benchmark your skills against a global developer community.
-We show you where you compare to other developers in our global community.
+We show you where you compare to other developers.

 - You can create and share Express Code Challenges with our community.
-Once you have taken a couple you an start to create your own.
-We have created some guidelines you can read here.
+Once you have taken a couple you can start to create your own.

 I’m sold.
 So what’s the process for a Developer joining Geektastic?

-- To benchmark your skills, to join the paid review team team or get fast tracked to a great new role you’ll need to complete around 20 Express Challenges per language (these take an average of 1-2 minutes to complete.
+- To benchmark your skills, to join the paid review team or get fast tracked to a great new role you’ll need to complete around 20 Express Challenges per language (these take an average of 1-2 minutes to complete).

 - If you are keen to join the paid review team you’ll need to get in the top 5% of the global community.
-You will then be issued with a peer review code challenge - we use these to assess your all round programming skills, if you ace the peer review you are in the paid review team (if you don’t receive your challenge please email email@example.com)
+You will then be issued with a Take-home code challenge - we use these to assess your all round programming skills, if you ace the Take-home you are in the paid review team (if you don’t receive your challenge please email email@example.com)

 - If you are looking for a new role you will need to set yourself to ‘actively’ or ‘passively’ looking.
-This will mean you start matching with roles on the platform.
-We have signed an exclusive partnership with a tech recruiter called Third Republic.
-Our matchmaking algorithm start the process of matching you with roles but their expert team will then manually review your profile to ascertain whether you are a good fit for the role.
+We work with a hand picked selection of Talent Partners who in turn work with some of the most exciting tech businesses globally.
+Our matchmaking algorithm starts the process of matching you with roles but their expert team will then manually review your profile to ascertain whether you are a good fit for the role.
 You can apply to them directly if you see a role you like the look of, also they will be in touch with you to see if you are interested in anything they think is a good match.

 What type of roles do you have posted on the platform?

-How do I take a peer review code challenge to try out for the review team?
+How do I complete a Take-home code challenge to try out for the review team?

 Can I share my review with companies who aren’t yet on the Geektastic platform?

-Of course.
-You’ll be investing sound 30 minutes on our Express Challenges or 2 hours of your precious time completing one of our peer review code challenges.
+You’ll be investing 30 minutes on our Express Challenges or 2 hours of your precious time completing one of our Take-home code challenges.

 You can then share your public profile which shows off your results.

-You can post it on your LinkedIn profile, Personal Website or create a QR code and tattoo it to your arm if you like.
+You can post it on your LinkedIn profile, Personal Website or create a QR code and tattoo it on your arm if you like.